 Nokia was our largest customer in fiscal 2021, 2020 and 2019.
 Nokia purchases products directly from us and through contract manufacturers and distributors.
-Based on information provided to us by its contract manufacturers and our distributors, purchases by Nokia represented approximately 43%, 39%, 38% and 45% of our net revenues in the three months ended June 30, 2021 and in fiscal 2021, 2020 and 2019, respectively.
+Based on information provided to us by its contract manufacturers and our distributors, purchases by Nokia represented approximately 31%, 39%, 38% and 45% of our net revenues in the nine months ended December 31, 2021 and in fiscal 2021, 2020 and 2019, respectively.
 Our revenues have been substantially impacted by significant fluctuations in sales to Nokia, and we expect that future direct and indirect sales to Nokia will continue to fluctuate substantially on a quarterly basis and that such fluctuations may significantly affect our operating results in future periods.
-To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues in the three months ended June 30, 2021 and in fiscal 2021, 2020 ard 2021, 2020 or 2019.
+To our knowledge, none of our other OEM customers accounted for more than 10% of our net revenues in the nine months ended December 31, 2021 and in fiscal 2021, 2020 or 2019.

 Cost of Revenues.
 Our cost of revenues consists primarily of wafer fabrication costs, wafer sort, assembly, test and burn-in expenses, the amortized cost of production mask sets, stock-based compensation and the cost of materials and overhead from operations.
 All of our wafer manufacturing and assembly operations, and a significant portion of our wafer sort testing operations, are outsourced.
 Accordingly, most of our cost of revenues consists of payments to TSMC and independent assembly and test houses.
 Because we do not have long-term, fixedprice supply contracts, our wafer fabrication and other outsourced manufacturing costs are subject to the cyclical fluctuations in demand for semiconductors.
+We have experienced increased costs as a result of supply chain constraints for wafers and outsourced assembly, burn-in and test operations.
+We expect these increased manufacturing costs will continue into calendar 2022.
 Cost of revenues also includes expenses related to supply chain management, quality assurance, and final product testing and documentation control activities conducted at our headquarters in Sunnyvale, California and our branch operations in Taiwan.